What Terpene Preservation Means

 Does preservation affect potency?

-Terpene preservation doesn't directly affect cannabinoid potency, but preserved terpenes may influence the overall experience through entourage effects.
-Poor storage conditions that degrade terpenes may also affect cannabinoid stability over time.
+Not directly.
+Terpene preservation doesn't change cannabinoid content.
+But preserved terpenes may influence the experience through entourage effects, and poor storage that hurts terpenes can also degrade cannabinoids over time.

 Are some containers better for preservation?

-What's the difference between live resin and cured resin preservation?
+What's the difference between live and cured preservation?

-Live resin processing from fresh frozen material preserves terpene profiles closer to the living plant.
-Cured resin uses dried material that has already lost volatile compounds during the curing process.
-This fundamental difference explains why live products command premium prices and offer more complex aromatic profiles.
+Live processing from fresh frozen material preserves terpenes closest to the living plant.
+Cured material has already lost volatile compounds during drying.
+That's the reason live products cost more and smell more complex.